 What used to be one of those vegetables to avoid at the grocery store or farmer's market has become one of the biggest food trends.
 That's right, kale has grown tremendously in the culinary world and there's a lot of reasons why.
-First off, kale is super nutritious.
-Those dark, leafy greens are packed with protein, fiber, vitamin A, vitamin C, vitamin K, magnesium, iron, and calcium.
+First off, kale is super nutritious and the health benefits make this veggie a superfood.
+Those dark, leafy greens are packed with antioxidants, protein, fiber, vitamin A, vitamin C, vitamin K, magnesium, iron, and calcium.

 Second, kale has some interesting flavor.
 It's kind of spicy and slightly bitter and the leaves are extremely hearty and hold up well to a number of cooking methods like sautéing, frying, or even baking.

 Different Types of Kale You Should be Eating